jasonknoll/games-and-experiments/README.md

 # games
- I'm bad at making games.
-Here's a folder full of mini-projects to tinker with game development
+ I'm bad at making games and finishing projects.
+Here's a repo for tinkering.